tc39/proposal-promise-with-resolvers/README.md

 ## Choice points

 Besides the possibility of adopting Deno's `deferred` interface, there is the question of how this method should behave in cases of subclassing.
-There are three options:
+There are two options:

 1. On subclasses of `Promise`, the `defer` method should produce instances of the subclass.
 2. On subclasses of `Promise`, the `defer` method should produce plain Promises.